Inflect logo

 FactorRating / DataNotes

-Tax IncentivesYesState-level sales and use tax exemptions on qualified data center equipment.
+Tax IncentivesYesState-level sales and use tax exemption for qualified data center equipment.

-Sales Tax6.25% – as of Midyear 2025Massachusetts state sales tax applicable to non-exempt purchases.
+Sales Tax6.25% (as of Midyear 2025)Massachusetts statewide sales tax applies to non-exempt purchases.

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct, dedicated cloud on-ramps within Worcester as of September 2025.
-Secure, low-latency connections to all major cloud providers are achieved via private network extensions or wavelength services to interconnection hubs in the Boston metropolitan area.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps located within Worcester as of September 2025.
+Businesses connect to all major cloud providers, including AWS, Google Cloud (GCP), and Microsoft Azure, via dedicated circuits to Boston-area network hubs.

 Power Analysis